 Climate-related financial Disclosures

 The FSB created the Task Force on Climate-related Financial Disclosures (TCFD) in 2015 to develop a set of voluntary disclosure recommendations for use by companies in providing decision-useful information to investors, lenders and insurance underwriters about the climate-related financial risks and opportunities that companies face.
-The TCFD, which brings together a wide range of users and preparers of financial reports, published its disclosure recommendations in 2017.
-Since then, over 3,800 organisations have expressed their support for the TCFD recommendations.
+The TCFD, which brought together a wide range of users and preparers of financial reports, published its disclosure recommendations in 2017.
 The recommendations have become a widely-used basis for climate-related reporting, including in the International Sustainability Standards Board’s (ISSB), sustainability disclosure standards.
 The FSB welcomes the publication of the The ISSB Standards will serve as a global framework for sustainability disclosures and, when implemented, will enable disclosures by different companies around the world to be made on a common basis.
 The FSB will work with the ISSB, IOSCO and other relevant bodies to promote the timely and wide use of the standards.

 The specific nature of climate-related risks has implications for the data needed to monitor and assess their implications for financial stability.
 The FSB is working to establish a basis of comprehensive, consistent and comparable data that can be used to monitor and assess climate-related financial risks faced by both individual companies and by the financial system.
 This data should: